 Inline and referenced geometry

 The base schema also allows geometry to be defined either inline or by reference, conforming with the same ability in GML.
+Where both are included in a dataset, the inline geometry is normative.

 Spatial types defined in base schema